Acheiropoieta: Shroud of Turin

 The Shroud of Turin is a linen sudarium bearing the hidden image of a man who appears to have been physically traumatized in a manner consistent with crucifixion.
 The image is visible as a photographic negative, as was first observed in 1898 on the reverse photographic plate when amateur photographer Secondo Pia was unexpectedly allowed to photograph it.
 The shroud is kept in the royal chapel of Turin Cathedral.
 The Catholic Church approved the image's use in association with the devotion to the Holy Face of Jesus, and some believe it to be the very cloth that covered Jesus at burial.
 However, the shroud's linen has been carbon-dated, placing its origin in the 13th or early 14th century CE.
-On this basis, the shroud is all but proven to be a medieval hoax or forgery, or an icon created as such.
-Nevertheless, it is the subject of intense debate among some scientists, believers, historians, and writers regarding its authenticity and/or the details of its manufacture on account of other peculiarities.
+On this basis alongside other findings, the shroud is all but proven to be a medieval hoax or forgery, or an icon created as such.
+Nevertheless, it is the subject of debate amongst some scientists, believers, historians, and writers regarding its authenticity and/or the details of its manufacture on account of additional peculiarities.

 Virgin of Guadalupe

-This full length image of the Virgin is said to have miraculously been created at the unusually late date of 1531 (for the Western church) in Mexico, where it continues to enjoy an enormous reputation.
+This full length image of the Virgin Mary is said according to the legend, to have miraculously been created at the unusually late date of 1531 (for the Western church) in Mexico, where it continues to enjoy an enormous reputation and pilgrims.
+During the period of 1556, there was a "Bustamante inquiry" by Archbishop Montúfar, where it was reported that a number of witnesses testified to Fray Francisco de Bustamante's statement that the image was painted by an Indian, with one witness naming the painter as Marcos.

-In 1979 Philip Callahan (biophysicist, USDA entomologist, NASA consultant), specializing in infrared imaging, was allowed direct access to visually inspect and photograph the image.
+In 1979 Philip Serna Callahan, specializing in infrared imaging, was allowed direct access to visually inspect and photograph the tilma.
 He took numerous infrared photographs of the front of the tilma.
-Taking notes that were later published, his assistant noted that the original art work was neither cracked nor flaked, while later additions (gold leaf, silver plating the Moon) showed serious signs of wear, if not complete deterioration.
-Callahan could not explain the excellent state of preservation of the un-retouched areas of the image on the tilma, particularly the upper two-thirds of the image.
-His findings, with photographs, were published in 1981.
+Taking notes that were later published in CARA Studies in Popular Devotion, his assistant Jody Bryant Smith noted that the original art work was neither cracked nor flaked, while later additions (gold leaf, silver plating the Moon) showed serious signs of wear, if not complete deterioration.
+Callahan could not explain the excellent state of preservation of the un-retouched areas of the image, particularly the upper two-thirds of it.
+His findings with the photographs were published in 1981.
+However, in 1982, Guillermo Schulenburg abbot of the basilica, hired José Sol Rosales to study the image.
+Sol Rosales noted that contrary to previous claims, the fabric had been prepared with white paint before the image had been painted on.
+He saw several different styles of tempera throughout, and held that the paints were made from various natural pigments which were commonly available in 16th-century Mexico.
+Like Flores Gómez in 1947, Sol Rosales saw various touch-ups and repainting throughout the entire depiction, and he similarly concluded the relic was of human origin and claimed others before had found these same findings, but were pressured into saying it was divine.